Succession of tenancy

 Family members must also have been living with the tenant for 12 months prior to death (24 months if the tenancy started after 1st April 2012).

 If more than one person has the right to succeed, you would need to decide between you who is to succeed.
-If you cannot agree then a decision would be made by the Head of Housing as to who should succeed.
+If you cannot agree then a decision would be made by the Neighbourhood Team Leader as to who should succeed.

 If you are unsure if you are eligible, you can contact your housing officer on 01727 819534 who can discuss this with you in more detail.